NicolaiTofteby/Nicolai-Portfolio/_posts/2025-11-26-project-areas-day-77-interface-and-upgrades.md

 ---
-title: Project Areas Day 77 - Interface and upgrades
+title: Project Areas Day 88 - Documentation
-date: 2025-11-26T16:25:32.426Z
+date: 2025-11-07T16:59:56.788Z
-image: /assets/uploads/day-1.jpg
+image: /assets/uploads/day-32.jpg
 ---
 ## W﻿hat’s been happening since last time?[](https://nicolaitofteby-portfolio.netlify.app/project-ares-day-25-enemy-pooling/#whats-been-happening-since-last-time "Permalink")

-Since last time, I continued developing and refining the user interface and upgrade system in our project.
-I also started working on collecting player feedback by creating a Google Form with structured questions about the gameplay experience, UI clarity, and overall game feel.
-This helped me focus on understanding how players interact with what we have built and how we can improve it further.
+Since last time, I worked on expanding the documentation and theory behind the upgrade system in our game.
+I focused specifically on how to break down upgrades into deeper technical and design concepts for my exam.
+I also reviewed our earlier development work and reorganized it so the theoretical explanations match what we actually built in the game.

 ## W﻿hat have I learned?[](https://nicolaitofteby-portfolio.netlify.app/project-ares-day-25-enemy-pooling/#what-have-i-learned "Permalink")

-This week, I learned how to design effective feedback questions that give useful information rather than just opinions.
-I understood how important it is to ask specific, guided questions so we can actually use the feedback to make improvements.
-I also strengthened my understanding of UI/UX principles through iteration.
-As I reorganised and evaluated our UI layout, I learned how small changes like button placement or visual grouping can help the player navigate and understand the game more intuitively.
-On top of that, I improved my ability to break down game mechanics (like upgrades) into clear categories and describe them using proper terminology for exams and documentation.
+This week, I learned how to describe game mechanics in a more advanced and academic way.
+Instead of only explaining what an upgrade does, I practiced connecting it to theory such as:

+* **Game loops**
+* **Progression systems**
+* **Player agency**
+* **Balancing and tuning**
+* **Reward systems**

+I also learned to separate the subject areas more clearly — for example, writing specifically about **UI/UX**, **Gamification**, and **Game Development** as three distinct sections.
+This made my explanations clearer and more structured.

+Additionally, I gained more confidence in using proper terminology (e.g., *feedback systems, affordances, visual hierarchy, player incentives,* etc.), which is important for my exam.

 ## What challenges did I face[](https://nicolaitofteby-portfolio.netlify.app/project-ares-day-25-enemy-pooling/#what-challenges-did-i-face "Permalink")

-A challenge this week was figuring out how to ask the right questions for the Google Form so we could get constructive feedback rather than vague answers.
-Balancing simplicity with depth was harder than expected.
-Another challenge was identifying weaknesses in our UI without overthinking every tiny detail.
-It can be difficult to judge your own design work, so collecting outside feedback became necessary.
-Finally, organizing the upgrade system explanations for exam preparation took time because I needed to connect our practical work to theoretical concepts.
+One of the challenges this week was figuring out how to “go deep” when explaining upgrades.
+It’s easy to describe what they do, but much harder to bring in theory and show understanding of why they matter for player experience.

+Another challenge was deciding which game development terms were most relevant and how to use them correctly while still keeping the explanation readable.

+Lastly, separating UI/UX from Gamification and Game Development was harder than expected because they overlap  but breaking them apart improved the structure of my documentation.

 ## U﻿I / UX and Gamification[](https://nicolaitofteby-portfolio.netlify.app/project-ares-day-25-enemy-pooling/#ui--ux-and-gamification "Permalink")

-For UI/UX, I focused on improving clarity and structure.
-The upgrade lists, icons, and layout were reviewed to ensure players can quickly understand what each upgrade does.
-I also looked at consistency making sure similar elements follow the same visual logic.

-From a gamification perspective, I ensured that upgrades still align with player motivation loops.
-Clear progression, rewarding feedback, and visible improvement are key parts of keeping players engaged.
-The feedback form also ties into gamification because it helps us understand how players perceive progress, challenge, and rewards.
+In UI/UX, I worked on describing interface elements in more detail — how players identify upgrades, how labels and icons help with clarity, and how the layout affects navigation.

+In Gamification, I focused on the motivational impact of upgrades:\
+how they support player progression, how rewards are paced, and how they enhance the core feedback loop.

+I also examined how our upgrade system keeps players engaged by offering visible and meaningful improvements.

 ## W﻿hat I plan to do next:[](https://nicolaitofteby-portfolio.netlify.app/project-ares-day-25-enemy-pooling/#what-i-plan-to-do-next "Permalink")

-Next, I will review the player feedback once responses come in and identify areas where the game can be improved.
-I also plan to refine older parts of our design and prepare more detailed documentation for my exam.
-If possible, I want to expand the upgrade descriptions and polish the UI flow even more.
+Next, I plan to refine my documentation even more and start preparing the design explanations I will need for the exam.\
+I also want to finish polishing the upgrade descriptions so they are clear, structured, and tied to relevant theory.

+After that, I will continue improving the game design elements we already created and apply the terminology directly to our project.

 ## R﻿eflections:[](https://nicolaitofteby-portfolio.netlify.app/project-ares-day-25-enemy-pooling/#reflections "Permalink")

-This week showed me how valuable player feedback is for improving both gameplay and UI/UX.
-It also helped me recognise that collecting and analyzing feedback is a skill in itself  one that is essential for professional game development.
-Overall, the work strengthened my understanding of how design, user experience, and player psychology are connected.
+This week helped me understand how important it is to communicate game design clearly.\
+Knowing how to explain *why* something is designed in a certain way shows deeper understanding than just describing *what* it is.

+I also realized that strong documentation helps me organize my thoughts and makes the exam process much easier.

 ## L﻿inks and Sources: